RESOURCES

 Join us in our mission to provide access to justice for Indigenous Nations.

 RAVEN’s work is taking place in a time of great change and great opportunity.
-With reconciliation being discussed in communities, in classrooms, in boardrooms and on the floor of Parliament, there is an upwelling of interest and passion for engagement with Indigenous rights in Canada.
+With reconciliation being discussed in communities, in classrooms, in boardrooms, and on the floor of Parliament, there is an upwelling of interest and passion for engagement with Indigenous rights in Canada.

 At the same time, we face continued challenges as a result of centuries of assimilationist policy and colonization.
 While participating in dialogue about reconciliation, Indigenous communities continue to live without equitable access to clean water, to health care, and to education.